karanthakakr04/devops-bootcamp-exercises/5 - Cloud & IaaS Basics - DigitalOcean/chapter5-exercises.md

 ## Exercise 4

 - [x] Task 1: SSH into the new droplet with `ssh root@IP_ADDRESS`
+  - Before this step you need to create a firewall rule to allow access through SSH and attach it to the Droplet
 - [x] Task 2: Update apt packages
   - `apt update`
   - `apt upgrade -y`